Gnome Making Event Success!

 hard for residents and visitors to enjoy our few greenspaces.
 The Bayside Trail was designed to connect the neighborhood and create positive change, and the Bayside Neighborhood Association is committed to making that promise a reality.
 The BPM Drum Festival is our chance to do just that, and celebrate our shared hope for the future.

-working logo — looking for an artist to donate a better one— is that you?
+working logo — looking for an artist to help make a better one— is that you?

 This will be the first inaugural year for the BPM Drum Fest.
 Many block parties, fairs and community events over the last 25 years have brought us to this moment.
 We also have strong partners at the City Office of Sustainability,